pixelastic/aberlaas/README.md

 Run `aberlaas lint` to lint files through ESLint.
 It will link all `.js` files in `./lib` and at the root of the project.
 You can pass you own list of files to lint by calling `aberlaas lint ./your/own/files.js`.
+You can attempt to auto fix issues on your files by adding the `--fix` flag.

 We suggest you add a `.eslintrc.js` file in your project with the following content.
 It will mirror the Aberlaas configuration locally, allowing you to